 Payoff Personal Loans

-Payoff loans are used for one purpose only: it allows you to consolidate several credit cards with high-interest payments into a single installment loan with fixed monthly payments.
+Payoff offers personal loans to consolidate credit cards with high-interest payments into a single personal loan with a fixed monthly payment.

 Ideally, you’ll qualify for an interest rate that is lower than that of your credit cards.
-All borrowers must pay an origination fee of 2% to 5%, which is included in Payoff’s APR range of 8% to 25%.
-You can apply for a loan anywhere between $5,000 and $35,000 with payments lasting between two and five years.
+All borrowers must pay an origination fee of 0% to 5% of the loan amount.
+Payoff’s competitive loan rates range from 5.99% to 24.99%.
+Loan amounts are between $5,000 and $35,000 with a loan term of between 2 and 5 years.

 Considering the average credit card APR is currently around 16.67%, you can save serious money with a Payoff loan.
 Of course, if you need a personal loan for reasons other than debt consolidation, then you’ll need to look elsewhere.
 Otherwise, Payoff could be a good fit for you.

-In fact, not only could you lower your monthly payment amount, you also have the potential to raise your credit score.
-A recent study found that Payoff members who used their loan funds to pay off at least $5,000 in credit card debt saw 40 point jump within four months.
+You could lower your monthly payment amount and also have the potential to raise your credit score.
+A recent study found that borrowers who used Payoff loans to pay off at least $5,000 in credit card debt saw a 40 point jump within four months.

-Payoff does not currently offer loans in the following states:
+Payoff does not currently offer personal loans in the following states:

-Payoff sets clear standards for its application requirements so you know whether or not you’re likely to be approved.
-To start, you’ll need a minimum FICO score of 660, which falls within the “fair” credit category.
-Your debt to income ratio should be no more than 50% and you’ll need at least three years of good credit.
+Payoff sets clear standards for its application requirements, so you know whether you’re likely to be approved.
+To start, they will run a credit check.
+You’ll need a minimum credit score of 660, which falls within the “fair” credit category.
+In addition, your debt-to-income ratio should be no more than 50%, and you’ll need at least three years of good credit.

 On top of that, Payoff expects you to have at least two lines of credit that are open and satisfactory.
 However, only one can be an installment loan within the last year.

-Before you fill out an in-depth application with Payoff, you can check your rate with no strings attached.
-You don’t have to pay anything and your credit score won’t be affected since it’s just a soft pull performed.
+You can check your rate with no strings attached before you fill out an in-depth application with Payoff.
+You don’t have to pay anything, and it won’t affect your credit score since it’s just a soft pull performed.

-Next, you just need to eSign your loan documents and get ready to receive your loan funds from Payoff.
-It’s a simple process that can be done completely from your laptop, tablet, or even your smartphone.
+Next, you’ll need to eSign your loan documents and get ready to receive your loan funds from Payoff.
+It’s a simple process that can be done entirely from your laptop, tablet, or smartphone.

 Once You’re Approved

-Your funds from Payoff are deposited directly into your bank account so you can pay off your credit card debt.
+Your funds from Payoff are deposited directly into your bank account so you can pay off your high interest credit card debt.
 You also get to start taking advantage of some unique member benefits.

-One of Payoff’s perks for borrowers is that you get your FICO credit score delivered each and every month.
-That way, you can track exactly what’s happening to your credit as you replace multiple revolving lines of credit with a single installment loan from Payoff.
+One perk for borrowers is that you get your FICO credit score delivered every month.
+That way, you can track exactly what’s happening to your credit as you replace multiple revolving lines of credit with a single Payoff personal loan.

-In addition to the member benefits we discussed above, Payoff goes above and beyond most traditional lenders by offering job loss support.
-If you lose your job for whatever reason, you can just call them and they’ll work out a plan for you until you get back on your feet.
+In addition to the member benefits discussed above, Payoff goes above and beyond most traditional lenders by offering job loss support.
+So if you lose your job for whatever reason, you can call them, and they’ll work out a plan for you until you get back on your feet.

 Payoff also invests in what they call “empowerment science.”
 These resources help members figure out their relationship with money through scientific assessments on personality, stress, and cash flow.
 They’ve performed a lot of interesting research, including a study linking debt to PTSD-like symptoms.

-Payoff was founded eight years ago and is located in Costa Mesa, CA. In 2015, Payoff became the first online lender to offer its borrowers free credit scores.
-Its business places a large focus on science and psychology, and Payoff’s chief scientist actually used to head up a similar department at eHarmony.
+Payoff was founded eight years ago and is located in Costa Mesa, CA. It’s owned by Happy Money, Inc. In 2015, Payoff became the first online lender to offer its borrowers free credit scores.
+Its business places a significant focus on science and psychology, and its chief scientist used to head up a similar department at eHarmony.

 Not surprisingly, the lender’s board of directors is full of corporate heavyweights, including Ariana Huffington (founder of the Huffington Post) and Joe Saunders (former CEO of Visa).
 That’s certainly not a bad team to have in your corner.

-No matter how much or how little credit card debt you have, it’s good to check in with your finances every quarter to make sure you’re satisfied with your current repayment plan.
+No matter how much or how little debt you have, it’s good to check in with your finances every quarter to make sure you’re satisfied with your current repayment plan.

-Consolidating your credit card debt can be helpful in any number of scenarios.
-If you’re overburdened with multiple payments each month, particularly if they come with high interest rates, you should find out how an installment loan can help.
+Consolidating credit card debt can be helpful in any number of scenarios.
+If you’re overburdened with multiple payments each month, particularly if they come with high interest rates, you should find out how a Payoff personal loan can help.

 In many cases, particularly with a Payoff loan, you may be able to save on your monthly payments.
 Even if your payment is higher than your monthly minimum, you can very well save a substantial amount of money on interest.
 Use a credit card payoff calculator to compare the long-term costs.

-It may be better to simply rip off the Bandaid now by making higher monthly payments, compared to making smaller minimum payments that cost more over time.
+It may be better to make higher monthly payments now than smaller minimum payments that cost more over time.
 Even if your current credit card debt is small, consolidating can be beneficial.